PhantoNull/Minimum-Spanning-Trees-LISP/README.md

  *(We couldn't use default library for heap data structure and had to produce it ourselves)*

-  My solution to the problem strives to maximize memory and time efficiency
+  My solution to the problem ***strives to maximize memory and time efficiency
-    and at the same time fulfill API's assignment specifications.
+    and at the same time fulfill API's assignment specifications***.

  By avoiding storing arcs in hash-tables with key *(graph-id v1 v2)* and as value its *Weight* I tried to find a more efficient way to store data.